Harshith-Reddy11/Mini-AI-Projects/speech_to_text/README.md

 # 🎤 Speech-to-Text Python Project

-A robust and interactive speech-to-text tool built with Python.
+A robust and interactive speech-to-text tool built using Python.
 Transcribe audio from your microphone or audio files, choose your language, get confidence scores, see ambient noise feedback, and save your results—all in one script!

 ---